GrendgysFiles/DiscordRAT/README.md

 # DiscordRAT V2
-Discord Remote Administration Tool fully written in Python3.
+Discord Remote Administration Tool fully written in Python.

 This is a RAT controlled over Discord with over 20 post exploitation modules.